Native Grasses for Ontario Gardens

 Habitat: Dry, upland woods; limestone bluffs; rocky or sandy slopes.

 Poverty Oat Grass is a cool-season, clump-forming grass that has yet to gain widespread popularity in native plant nurseries and gardens, but it has a lot to offer!
 It is a highly adaptable, drought-tolerant grass that thrives in nutrient-poor, gravelly soils, making it an excellent choice for low-maintenance landscapes, rock gardens, and erosion control projects.
-Its early spring growth and compact form make it ideal for tight spaces or smaller gardens where its unique texture can shine.
+Its compact form makes it ideal for tight spaces or smaller gardens.

 Appearance and Seasonal Interest